 Normally budgets are set with pre-existing knowledge and performance in mind.
 So, if you are in your first year of trading, there may be a lot of guess work involved.

+However, our advice is to budget realistically, based on what you genuinely believe performance will be.
 You should consider all revenue and expense accounts including taxes when you budget to make sure you have a clear picture of your business.

 Make sure you claim all your allowable expenses, and that you include all relevant information in your annual tax return.